5 Days Best East Africa Safari Holidays Masai Mara & Gorilla Trekking

 Arriving in the late afternoon, you go straight to the hotel and check-in.
 You can spend the rest of the day relaxing in the hotel complex and enjoying the green atmosphere.
 Later in the evening, you will have lunch and then spend the night.
 Before going to bed, you need to prepare for tomorrow’s activities because you will be busy the next morning.

-Day 2of 5 Days Best East Africa Safari Holidays: Gorilla Trek in Bwindi Impenetrable National Park
+Day 2: Gorilla Trek in Bwindi Impenetrable National Park

-This long-awaited 5-day best East African safari holidays Masai Mara Safari and Gorilla Trekking is finally here.
+This long-awaited 5 Days East Africa Safari Holiday Masai Mara Safari and Gorilla Trekking is finally here.
 After breakfast, depart early in the morning with your guide for a morning briefing before enjoying a safari walk that can last all day.

 Be sure to dehydrate yourself by carrying plenty of water, which can be difficult at times, but in the silverback position, all fatigue disappears.
 When you see a family of gorillas, you will be guided within 20 feet of the gorillas and spend an hour around them observing them in their natural habitat.
 Take as many pictures as possible in the allotted time.
 Gorilla trekking is unpredictable.
 It is difficult to predict how many hours you will hike.
 The hike can take 2-8 hours.
 Expect long walks in steep and muddy conditions with occasional rain.

-Day 3 of 5 Days Best East Africa Safari Holidays: Flight from Bwindi to Entebbe to Masai Mara
+Day 3: Flight from Bwindi to Entebbe to Masai Mara

 After breakfast we will depart from your hotel at Bwindi or Kihihi or Kisoro Airport, from here we will fly to Entebbe and then board a flight from Entebbe to Masai Mara, Kenya.
 On arrival, camp staff will meet you for a short tour of the camp.
 You can choose night hunting in the reserve.
 Return to your cabin to rest later.

-Day 4 of 5 Days Best East Africa Safari Holidays: Full-day safari in the Maasai Mara National Reserve
+Day 4: Full-day safari in the Maasai Mara National Reserve

-It’s another great day out as you get to see the Big Five in action throughout the day.
+It’s another great day out as you get to see the Big Five in action throughout the day of the 5 Days East Africa Safari Holiday.
 After a cup of coffee/tea early in the morning, before sunrise, you will be able to spot various predators that may have killed last night.
 As the sun rises over the game reserve, return to camp for breakfast.
 You may decide to pack a lunch to avoid these interruptions and fully appreciate what the park has to offer.
 The secret to seeing lots of animals in the park is to play as much as possible.

 Lions, cheetahs, leopards, jackals, elephants, giraffes, African buffalo, eland, ostriches, wild foxes, jackals, and black rhinos are some of the animals you can spot while driving.
 After an exciting day, return to camp to relax with a cold drink on the balcony and admire the view of the Mara River.